pcrespov/devkit/CONTRIBUTING.rst

 Documentation improvements
 ==========================

-deploytool could always use more documentation, whether as part of the official deploytool docs, in docstrings, or even on the web in blog posts, articles, and such.
+devkit could always use more documentation, whether as part of the official devkit docs, in docstrings, or even on the web in blog posts, articles, and such.

 Feature requests and feedback
 =============================

-The best way to send feedback is to file an issue at https://github.com/pcrespov/python-deploytool/issues.
+The best way to send feedback is to file an issue at https://github.com/pcrespov/devkit/issues.

 If you are proposing a feature: